Femia > Health Library > Your cycle > Health > Fertility hormones: Essential female reproductive hormones and how to balance them for conception

 Hormones essential for getting pregnant

-All four hormones, including LH, FSH, estrogen and progesterone, are the fertility hormones in females and are crucial for a successful pregnancy.
+All four hormones, including LH, FSH, estrogen and progesterone, are hormones that affect fertility and are crucial for a successful pregnancy.
 FSH and LH hormones help in ovulation, and low or high levels of these hormones can cause premature ovulation or anovulation, reducing the chances of a successful implantation.

 A low estrogen and FSH hormone level can reduce follicle growth and prevent it from developing into a mature egg, affecting ovulation and fertilization.